snoyberg/posa-chapter/warp.md

 As of this writing, `mighty` uses the prefork technique to fork processes to utilize cores and Warp does not have this functionality.
 Haskell community is now developing parallel IO manager.
+A Haskell program with parallel IO manager is executed as a single process and multiple IO managers run as native threads to utilize cores.
+And user threads are executed on one of cores.
 If it will be merged to GHC, Warp itself can use this architecture without any modifications.